chyyran/SteamShortcutManager/README.md

 - Standardize the test vdf files (as opposed to current vdfs that I haphazardly threw together)
 - Create more vdfs with different scenarios (such as tags, which seems to be an array, but I can't get Steam to let me add more than 1.
 Look into that)

+##License
+All of my code is licensed under the MIT License.